Who was Joke-()-phine?

 He was rehearsing an openly flimsy, fake-believe world made up out of pop cultural items and particulars and both making it come alive and drawing attention to its fictionality, its materiality, the stage—or his own—character’s constructed and imaginative nature, and its familiarity and predictability, in a way that was both movingly self-parodic and side-splittingly antic – not to say piqueing.

-He was the joke, its performance, and the dead frog of a joke vivisecting itself.
-Successfully.
+He was the dead frog of a joke, its performance, and vivisector.

 The other wasn’t out or offering of himself or his fictional world and imagination to scrutiny – or embrace – on a theatrical, or social, stage.